dlynch7/ADSR/README.md

 Hopefully now you're convinced that envelope generators are a worthwhile enterprise and you're wondering what _attack_, _decay_, _sustain_, and _release_ actually mean.
 Here's a picture that will complement the descrition below:

 ![adsr_explanation](/images/adsr_explanation.png)

+Of the 4 parameters, 3 (attack, decay, and release) are time-related, and the 4th (sustain) is a voltage.
+* **Attack** sets the length of time required for the envelope to go from 0V to its maximum voltage.
+The attack state of the envelope begins when GATE goes from LOW to HIGH.
+* **Decay** sets the length of time required for the envelope to go from its maximum voltage to a voltage set by **sustain**.
+* **Release** sets the length of time required for the envelope to go from its sustain level to 0V when GATE goes from HIGH to LOW.